jschmid/NSURLSession-PromiseKit/README.md

 ### Example project

+To try the example project, run:

+    pod try 'NSURLSession-PromiseKit'

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+You can also clone the repo, run `pod install` from the Example directory, and open *NSURLSession-PromiseKit.xcworkspace*.

 ## Requirements